Cutpoints and resistance of random walk paths: Bounding the resistance of the path

 \end{corollary}

-We shall now provide the lemmas necessary to proceed with the proof of Theorem~\ref{conductance}.
+We shall now provide the lemmas necessary to proceed with the proof of Theorem \ref{conductance}.
 Note that in $\PATH$ the degree of $Y_0$ is always 1, since the random walk is stopped there.
 Therefore, the conductance is always bounded by 1, so the bound is interesting only when $s$ is small.
-Hence, we will assume that $s<1/d$ for the rest of the proof.
+Hence, we will assume that $s<1/d$ for the rest of the proof. \begin{lemma} If $x$ and $y$ are adjacent vertices of $G\setminus\{Y_0\}$, then $v(x)\le d v(y)$. \end{lemma} \begin{pf} This follows immediately from the harmonicity of $v$. \end{pf}